noelmiller/noelmiller.github.io/content/pages/resume.md

 - Assist in technical account management for our largest clients
 - Create quotes for Account manager to present to resolve IT issues
 - Write technical documentation internally and for clients.
-- Work with Finance, Manufacturing, Medical, and Service Industry based clients.
+- Work with Finance, Manufacturing, Medical, and Service Industry-based clients.

 ### Technical Proficiencies